Food Systems & Leadership Training for Teens

 Program Description:

-Having demonstrated skill, commitment, camp knowledge, and maturity, Assistant Instructors are ready to take the next step towards becoming Instructors by serving as paid stewards of campers, animals, and plants on the farm.
+Teens who have demonstrated skill, commitment, camp knowledge, and maturity in the CIT program are eligible to work as Assistance Instructors.
+Assistant Instructors are ready to take the next step towards becoming Instructors by serving as paid stewards of campers, animals, and plants on the farm.
 Assistant Instructors receive mentorship from the Core Team as well as other staff to develop in the following areas:

 Program Description:

-Having demonstrated skill, commitment, camp knowledge, and maturity, Assistant Instructors are ready to take the next step towards becoming Instructors by serving as paid stewards of campers, animals, and plants on the farm.
+Teens who have demonstrated skill, commitment, camp knowledge, and maturity in the CIT program are eligible to work as Assistance Instructors.
+Assistant Instructors are ready to take the next step towards becoming Instructors by serving as paid stewards of campers, animals, and plants on the farm.
 Assistant Instructors receive mentorship from the Core Team as well as other staff to develop in the following areas:

 - Knowledge about camp routines and infrastructure, and animal/plant health and care;